elixir-lang/elixir-lang.github.com/_posts/2013-04-19-google-summer-of-code-2013.markdown

 course of three months to work on Elixir.
 Students can start submitting their proposals on April 22 and the deadline is May 23.

-Note the [BEAM Community](http://beamcommunity.github.io) hosts other projects on the Erlang VM, so don't forget to check them out too!
+Note the BEAM Community serves as a mentoring organization for many other projects that run on the Erlang VM, including Elixir.
+To see the full list, [visit the website](http://beamcommunity.github.io).

 We hope to work with you during this summer!
 If you have more questions, feel free to join the [BEAM Community mailing list](https://groups.google.com/d/forum/beam-community)